suhasgupta791/W241-red-flagging-fake-news/Results.md

 ![](Results_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

+    ## Saving 7 x 5 in image

 % Table created by stargazer v.5.2.2 by Marek Hlavac, Harvard University.
-E-mail: hlavac at fas.harvard.edu % Date and time: Sun, Aug 09, 2020 - 15:33:52
+E-mail: hlavac at fas.harvard.edu % Date and time: Tue, Aug 11, 2020 - 20:02:34

 Figure 3 shows that distribution of gender among our survey participants while Figure 4 shows breaks the party affiliation by gender among our survey respondents.
 We see a fairly balanced distributed between Male and Female survey respondents.
-The distribution of male and female respondents by party affiliation (Figure 4) also appears to be well balanced for all three party affiliations.
+The distribution of male and female respondents by party affiliation also appears to be failry well balanced for all three party affiliations.
 We find however, that the distribution is skewed towards the number of democratic party affiliation compared to Republicans or *Other*.
 Figure 5 indicates that the mean score for detecting the false tweets in the survey is slightly better for males versus females.
 Figure 6, shows that the mean scores for detecting false tweets correctly is substantially for *Other* party affiliates followed by Democrats and Republicans in order.

 ![](Results_files/figure-gfm/figure3_4_5_6-1.png)<!-- -->![](Results_files/figure-gfm/figure3_4_5_6-2.png)<!-- -->![](Results_files/figure-gfm/figure3_4_5_6-3.png)<!-- -->![](Results_files/figure-gfm/figure3_4_5_6-4.png)<!-- -->![](Results_files/figure-gfm/figure3_4_5_6-5.png)<!-- -->